getredash/redash/setup/ubuntu_docker/README.md

-Bootstrap scripts for docker on Ubuntu 16.04
+Bootstrap scripts for Redash with Docker on Ubuntu 18.04.